When it comes to working from home, survival is key. That, and keeping your sense of humour through these trying times!

-Shift, Don’t Quit
+3. Home survival: Shift, Don’t Quit

 This season of regular disruptions has been terribly unkind to us Type-A individuals.
 In fact, forward planning now seems almost old-fashioned.
 But instead of quitting your goals, figure out how to shift your goalposts.
 And do it quickly.
 At the beginning of COVID season, I wasted a fair amount of time mourning the loss of an immaculately planned summer overseas.
 I wish I had internalised the loss sooner, and quickly readjusted my expectations to accommodate the new situation.
 I did, eventually, but not without a fair amount of woe-is-me dramatics.
 To my surprise, our alternate summer plans yielded spontaneous and exciting discoveries.

-Involve Them Or Leave Them
+4. Involve Them Or Leave Them

 My moments of deepest frustration during this period stemmed from unrealistic expectations.
 For example, trying to meet a deadline while hoping the kids would respect a closed door.
 Therefore my husband and I would attempt to involve them in what we are doing.
 One morning I heard him grunting in a more feral way than usual during his Living Room Workout.
 I peeked in and witnessed my daughter (about 35 kilos) balancing on her father’s back while he did push-ups.
 Excellent involvement, I encouraged him.
 On the occasion the Littles walk by while I’m on a Zoom call, I introduce them.
 There’s no point in shooing them away.
-Like the mosquitoes in my car, they will just continue to buzz about until I can’t take it anymore.

 If I can’t involve them, then I leave them (with adult supervision, that is).
 I’ve given up trying to be simultaneously productive with work and patient with kids.
 Oftentimes it means returning to the car and, for a few months, I worked from my friend’s (closed) restaurant.
 Sunlight streamed in through the skylight, the cavernous room was silent, and there was Wifi and oxygen.
 I finally understood Milton’s Paradise Found.

 5. It’s The Commitment, Not The Equipment

 I recently learned our bodies produce four types of happiness chemicals: dopamine – the reward chemical, oxytocin – the love hormone, serotonin – the mood stabiliser and endorphin – the painkiller.
 There is one activity that hacks all four of these chemicals to give you a natural high: exercise.
 But you know this!
 What you need is a plan which reflects your commitment.
 In my case, our living room received a temporary facelift to become a gym.
 The coffee table and sofa are now pushed to the wall, the carpets are rolled up, and we covered the ground with yoga mats.
 It makes working out convenient.
 Given the lack of seating options, it makes watching TV uncomfortable.

-The second part of the plan is to explore exercises which use minimal equipment, like callisthenics.
-In fact, I had an entire workout which consisted only of squats, push-ups and planks.
+The second part of the plan is to explore exercises that use minimal equipment, like callisthenics.
+In fact, I had an entire workout that consisted only of squats, push-ups and planks.
 The pain the day after…If you know, you know.
 Don’t hold back on training because you don’t have the equipment.
 Don’t wait for the exact kettlebell you want from Decathlon (tip: they are out of stock anyway).
 Where you can’t borrow, improvise.
 The balcony seating became my bench press and an incline bench press was easily constructed with drainage bricks.
 Unfortunately, I forgot to replace the bricks, and the drains clogged in a recent rainstorm and flooded the balcony.
 Otherwise, improvisation works brilliantly.

 Listen, none of us needs to graduate from COVID University with a 4.0 GPA.
 All we need to do is Pass through this time (failing is not an option!).
 Stay-at-home measures over an extended period of time represent unchartered waters for people all over the world.
-We can’t control the Third Wave (nor any of the waves to come), so the best we can do is learn how to surf and enjoy the ride.
+We can’t control the Fifth Wave (nor any of the waves to come), so the best we can do is learn how to surf and enjoy the ride.
 And keep your sense of humour.